Ekla Chalo Re

 Jôdi Tor Dak Shune Keu Na Ase Tôbe Ekla Chôlo Re ("If no one responds to your call, then go your own way alone"), commonly known as Ekla Chôlo Re, is a Bengali patriotic song written by Rabindranath Tagore in 1905.

 Originally titled as "EKLA", the song was first published in the September 1905 issue of Bhandar magazine.
-It was influenced by Harinaam Diye Jagat Matale Amar Ekla Nitai Re, a popular Bengali Kirtan song of Dhapkirtan or Manoharshahi gharana praising Nityananda, disciple of Chaitanya Mahaprabhu.
+It was based and influenced by the Vaishnavite song Harinaam Diye Jagat Matale Amar Ekla Nitai Re, which was a popular Bengali Kirtan song of Dhapkirtan or Manoharshahi gharana praising Nityananda, disciple of Chaitanya Mahaprabhu.
 Ekla Chalo Re was incorporated in the "Swadesh" (Homeland) section of Tagore's lyrical anthology Gitabitan.

 The song exhorts the listener to continue their journey, despite abandonment or lack of support from others.
 It is often quoted in the context of sociopolitical change movements and was a favourite of Mahatma Gandhi.

 Lyrics

 Bengali

 The verses of Ekla Chalo Re read as follows: